What is Calcium Nitrate?

 Another name for Calcium nitrate is Norgessalpeter.
 It was synthesized by the Birkeland–Eyde process at Notodden, Norway in 1905.
 It is a nitrate salt of Calcium which contains calcium and nitrogen and oxygen.
-Calcium nitrate is a white-gray granular solid which absorbs moisture from the air and is usually found as a tetrahydrate compound Ca(NO3)2.4H2O.
+Calcium nitrate is a white or whitish-grey coloured granular solid which absorbs moisture from the air and is usually found as a tetrahydrate compound Ca(NO3)2.4H2O.

 Calcium nitrate is a complex fertilizer.
 It can be prepared by any of the following methods.

 1. When calcium carbonate usually known as limestone is treated with nitric acid calcium nitrate is formed.
 The reaction is as follows.

 CaCO3 + 2HNO3 → Ca(NO3)2 + CO2 + H2O

 2. Calcium nitrate is also formed when an ammonium nitrate solution is mixed with a calcium hydroxide solution.
 The reaction is as follows.